Frequently Asked Questions

 Do you take insurance?

 Yep!
-I’m in network with Providence, PacificSource, United Healthcare, Cigna and more.
+I’m in network with Providence, PacificSource, United Healthcare, Cigna, Regence BCBS, Medicare and more.
 I’m happy to call your insurance company and check your benefits for you before our appointment.

 How do I find your office?

-I’m located at 518 SW 3rd St in Corvallis.
-My office is Suite C, which is upstairs on the left.
+I’m located at 305 SW C Ave in Corvallis, Oregon.
+My office is Suite 1, which is on your left when you enter the building.

 What should I expect?